Local-first privacy workflow

 Paste the original text

-Drop in the raw note, contract snippet, support ticket, log excerpt, or AI prompt that needs a privacy check.
+Drop in the raw note, contract snippet, support ticket, log excerpt, or ChatGPT prompt that needs a privacy check.

 2